What Is the Best 350 Legend Ammo? (Accurate and Affordable)

 350 Legend Ballistics

-The 350 Legend can fire 150 grain 0.355" diameter projectile at 2,325 fps with 1,800 ft-lbs of kinetic energy, which will ethically harvest a whitetail out to 300 yards.
+The 350 Legend can fire a 150 grain 0.355" diameter projectile at a muzzle velocity of 2,325 fps (with 1,800 ft-lbs of kinetic energy), which can ethically harvest a whitetail out to 300 yards.

-The 350 Legend Remington Core-Lokt 180 Grain Soft Point fires at 2,100 fps with 1,762 ft-lbs of energy at the muzzle.
+The 350 Legend Remington Core-Lokt 180 Grain Soft Point fires at 2,100 fps muzzle velocity with 1,762 ft-lbs of accompanying energy.

-So as you can see, the 350 Legend has a wide range of ballistics to help meet your specific needs.
+As you can see, the 350 Legend has a wide range of ballistics to help meet your specific needs.

 Check out the articles on the 350 Legend compared to other calibers below: